Fire: Flame

 The common distribution of a flame under normal gravity conditions depends on convection, as soot tends to rise to the top of a general flame, as in a candle in normal gravity conditions, making it yellow.
 In microgravity or zero gravity, such as an environment in outer space, convection no longer occurs, and the flame becomes spherical, with a tendency to become more blue and more efficient (although it may go out if not moved steadily, as the CO_{2} from combustion does not disperse as readily in microgravity, and tends to smother the flame).
-There are several possible explanations for this difference, of which the most likely is that the temperature is sufficiently evenly distributed that soot is not formed and complete combustion occurs.
+There are several possible explanations for this difference, the most likely being that the temperature is sufficiently uniform that soot does not form and complete combustion occurs.

 Experiments by NASA reveal that diffusion flames in microgravity allow more soot to be completely oxidized after they are produced than diffusion flames on Earth, because of a series of mechanisms that behave differently in micro gravity when compared to normal gravity conditions.
 These discoveries have potential applications in applied science and industry, especially concerning fuel efficiency.

 Typical adiabatic temperatures

-The adiabatic flame temperature of a given fuel and oxidizer pair is that at which the gases achieve stable combustion.
+The adiabatic flame temperature of a given fuel-oxidizer pair is the temperature at which the gases achieve stable combustion.